fazlearefin/sysadm-scripts/README.md

 - You will need to install the `sshpass` package
 - You will need to have your password in plain-text or in base64 encoding (adding a bit of extra security) in a file.
 Change the `$Pwd_File`
 - If you happen to encode your password in base64, flip the value of `$Base64_Enc`

 ---

+## update-vagrant-boxes.sh

+This script upgrades all your installed [vagrant](https://www.vagrantup.com/) boxes and purges old versions of the boxes.

+---